OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Turing.rst

 .. inlineav:: Turing3CON dgm
    :align: center

-   Find first blank square to left, then transition to machine :math:`M`.
+   Two views of a simple machine to find the first blank square to the left, and then transition to machine :math:`M`.
    The version on the left shows this in greater detail.
-   In our more abstract notation, on the right, we use the notation :math:`L_{\#}`, and the transition to :math:`M` on the horizontal line is assumed to occur on seeing the first :math:`\#` symbol.
+   In the more abstract notation on the right, we use the notation :math:`L_{\#}`, and the transition to :math:`M` on the horizontal line is assumed to occur on seeing the first :math:`\#` symbol.